zmalone/chef-web-docs/source/screencasts/fundi-webinar-week-5.md

 - Write variable content to a file using the template resource
 - Add arbitrary data attributes to your infrastructure description
+- Specify a run list when bootstrapping a node

 ## Q & A Working with Templates